EasyPost/easy-ui/documentation/specs/Toast.md

 });
 ```

-To use, we now just need to import `ToastList` somewhere in our application and we can queue a message.
+To use, we now just need to import `ToastList` somewhere in our application where we want to display a toast and we can queue a message:

 ```tsx
 import Button from "@easypost/easy-ui/Button";